rajeshkumarsecure/BatteryNotifier/README.md

 **Notes:**

 1. The Program has been tested on Ubuntu 18.04, Linux Mint 19 and Windows 10.
 2. The Program also works on the laptop with multiple batteries.
-The Charge of multiple batteries are combined together for processing.
+The charge of multiple batteries are combined together for processing.
 3. The Program should also work on all Python3 Versions.